Doctors Note Logo

 Reducing Limb Swelling: How Red Light Supports Lymphatic Flow

-Red light therapy supports lymphatic flow by boosting mitochondrial activity, improving microcirculation, and reducing inflammation, which can help decrease limb swelling and ease symptoms like heaviness and tightness when combined with compression and massage.
-Clinical studies in breast cancer related lymphedema, post-surgical swelling, and venous insufficiency have shown reductions in volume and improved comfort, but RLT is not a standalone cure.
+Red light therapy (RLT) may support lymphatic drainage by boosting mitochondrial energy production, enhancing microcirculation, and reducing inflammation—helping decrease limb swelling and ease heaviness or tightness, especially when paired with compression and manual lymphatic massage.
+Clinical studies on breast cancer-related lymphedema, post-surgical swelling, and venous insufficiency have shown measurable reductions in limb volume and improved comfort.
+However, RLT is not a standalone cure.

-There are several factors to consider, including device wavelength and power, treatment frequency and duration, safety precautions, and signs that require medical attention, so see complete details below.
+Key factors matter: device wavelength (typically 630–850nm), power output, treatment frequency and duration, safety precautions, and knowing when symptoms warrant medical attention.
+See complete details below.

 answer background